 It is also possible to register a Golden Doodle with other organizations like the CKC, with the same benefits and other added perks.
 Choices depend on what the individual or family is looking to accomplish with the registration.

 Individuals looking to register their Goldendoodle will have many options open to them.
 Gone are the days of Purebred dogs being the only recognized dogs.
 Welcome to the world of mixed and hybrid dog breeds!

 Why would I want to register a Goldendoodle?

 Individuals and families may want to fill out and submit a registration application for their Goldendoodle for various reasons, which can change with the age of the dog.

 During the puppy stage, new owners may find it helpful to register their Goldendoodle with particular organizations or groups to learn about this unique breed.
 They can gain valuable information from seasoned veterans who have been in their shoes, caring for and training a Goldendoodle.

 New Goldendoodle owners can also use these organizations and groups to make friends with others who share a commonality of loving this particular crossbreed of dogs.
-This creates a valuable resource of socializing in a comfortable and rewarding way.
+This creates a valuable resource for socializing in a comfortable and rewarding way.

 Playdates for the dogs and get-togethers at dog parks or outings are a great way to connect with like-minded individuals who love Goldendoodles!
-Depending on Goldendoodle’s age, these get-togethers can be great fun for individuals or family and the dog!
+Depending on Goldendoodle’s age, these get-togethers can be great fun for individuals or families and the dog!

 Registering a Goldendoodle can also allow new or seasoned owners to take advantage of specific programs and activities that the organization or group may offer.
 These can include courses, competitions, events, and discounts on particular dog-related items for their beloved dog.